Health

 Overconsumption of Ultra-Processed Foods

 Ultra-processed foods high in trans fats, refined sugars, and artificial additives promote inflammation and impair vascular function.
-A Harvard University study reported that men who consumed more ultra-processed foods had lower sperm quality.
-(Books on dietary improvement are also a good reference)
+Research has found that men who consume more ultra-processed foods tend to have lower sperm quality.
+Books on dietary improvement are also a good reference

 Foundations Beyond Diet